Hayes substation fire: Heathrow Airport

-About 90 minutes after the power outage began, Heathrow Airport closed, forcing 120 flights to be diverted to Gatwick Airport, Charles de Gaulle Airport, Shannon Airport, and Goose Bay Airport.
+About 90 minutes after the power outage began, Heathrow Airport closed, forcing 120 flights to be diverted to Gatwick Airport, Charles de Gaulle Airport in France, Shannon Airport in Ireland, and Goose Bay Airport in Canada.
 Flightradar24 stated that at least 1,351 flights were affected.
 Cirium, an airplane analytics firm, estimated that 290,000 passengers would be affected.
 1,300 flights were expected to be affected, assuming the airport could reopen at midnight the same day.
-Flights could not be diverted to other British airports due to lack of capacity, Heathrow being Britain's largest airport and an international hub.
+Flights could not be diverted to other British airports due to a lack of capacity, with Heathrow being Britain's largest airport and an international hub.

 It was initially announced that Heathrow would be closed until 23:59 on the 21st, but landings for repositioning purposes were allowed from 16:00 and eight scheduled flights departed that evening.
 Normal operations resumed on the 22nd (a Saturday).

-Heathrow management understood that they had a resilient power supply, since the airport took power from three substations (North Hyde, Iver Heat, and another), and each substation had more than one transformer and was connected to the airport by more than one cable.
-In the event, the amount of damage at North Hyde and the need to isolate that site for firefighting meant that around a third of the airport lost supply.
+Heathrow management understood that they had a resilient power supply since the airport took power from three substations (North Hyde, Iver Heath, and another), and each substation had more than one transformer and was connected to the airport by more than one cable.
+In the event, the extent of damage at North Hyde and the need to isolate that site for firefighting meant that around a third of the airport lost supply.
 The affected area included Terminal 2, Terminal 4 and the road tunnel leading to the central area, which is the main route for passengers to access Terminal 3.
 It was possible to reconfigure the supply within the airport but the entire process for this – powering down, switching 33kV connections, powering up and testing systems – took up to 12 hours.

 The airport has some backup power supplies but these are inadequate to run the whole airport.
-Only two UK airports have any regulation concerning their resilience to disruption, Heathrow and Gatwick, but an October 2023 a report by the National Infrastructure Commission recommended government should set standards for resilience at important infrastructure sites including airports.
+Only two UK airports – Heathrow and Gatwick – have any regulation concerning their resilience to disruption, but an October 2023 a report by the National Infrastructure Commission recommended that the government should set standards for resilience at important infrastructure sites including airports.
 Other important sites such as data centres, which use similar amounts of power to the airport, typically have two grid sources of power plus generators and battery backup sufficient to ensure uninterrupted operation.

 Heathrow is also an important cargo airport, carrying £190bn of goods per year, 48% of UK air cargo.

 On 2 April, the shutdown of Heathrow Airport was the subject of a meeting of the House of Commons Transport Select Committee.
-Appearing before the Committee, Nigel Wicking, chief executive of Heathrow Airline Operators' Committee, a group representing airlines, said that he had raised concerns with Heathrow about the "resilience" of its power supply on two occasions in the week preceding the closure.
-But Thomas Woldbye, Heathrow's chief executive, described the closure as an "unlikely event" that required "very serious safety decisions".
+Appearing before the committee, Nigel Wicking, chief executive of Heathrow Airline Operators' Committee, a group representing airlines, said that he had raised concerns with Heathrow about the "resilience" of its power supply on two occasions in the week preceding the closure.
+Thomas Woldbye, Heathrow's chief executive, described the closure as an "unlikely event" that required "very serious safety decisions".